Koch, Inc.: Flint Hills Resources LP

 Plumes of steam rise above the Pine Bend oil refinery in Rosemount, Minnesota, run by Flint Hills Resources, a subsidiary of Koch Industries.

-Flint Hills Resources LP, originally called Koch Petroleum Group, is a refining and chemicals company based in Wichita, Kansas.
+Flint Hills Resources LP (FHR), originally called Koch Petroleum Group, is a refining and chemicals company based in Wichita, Kansas.
 It sells gasoline, diesel, jet fuel, ethanol, polymers, intermediate chemicals, base oils and asphalt.
 It operates oil refineries in six states and chemical plants in Illinois, Texas and Michigan.
 The firm also manufactures asphalt used for paving and roofing applications at 13 asphalt terminals in six states including Alaska (2 terminals), Wisconsin (2), Iowa (3), Minnesota (4), Nebraska (1), and North Dakota (1).
 The firm manages the purchasing of domestic crude oil from Texas and Colorado offices, has five ethanol plants across Iowa and one in Nebraska, has a refinery terminal in Alaska, and operates refineries in Alaska, Texas, and Minnesota.

 The Pine Bend Refinery in Minnesota can process 392000 oilbbl of crude oil per day, most of which comes from Alberta, Canada.
 It handles one quarter of all Canadian oil sands crude entering the U.S. It also operates 4 fuel terminals in Wisconsin, 6 in Texas, and one each in Iowa and Minnesota.

 In 1981, it acquired a petroleum refinery in Corpus Christi, Texas, from Sunoco for $265 million.

 In 1994, it acquired a 104,000 b/d petroleum refinery in Corpus Christi, Texas, from Kerr-McGee.

 On July 16, 2014, Flint Hills Resources acquired PetroLogistics, a Houston-based manufacturer of chemical and polymer grade propylene.